DataBiosphere/toil/docs/running/cliOptions.rst

   --kubernetesOwner KUBERNETES_OWNER
                         A name prefix for easy identification of Kubernetes jobs.
 If not set, Toil will use the current user name.
+  --kubernetesServiceAccount KUBERNETES_SERVICE_ACCOUNT
+                        A service account name to apply when creating Kubernetes pods.

   --tesEndpoint TES_ENDPOINT
                         The http(s) URL of the TES server.